hwayne/learntla-v2/docs/core/tla.rst

 (Remember, ``Spec`` defines what *counts as a valid trace*.
 Fairness is an additional constraint, ruling out things like infinite stutters.)

-Notice that by writing ``\A self: SF_vars(self)``, we're effectively making every thread fair.
+Notice that by writing ``\A self \in Threads : SF_vars(thread(self))``, we're effectively making every thread fair.
 If we instead wrote ``\E``, we'd be saying that at least one thread is fair, but the rest may be unfair.
 If both those conditions are syntactically intuitive to you, I'd say you fully understand how pure TLA+ works.